To London by train

 Direct travel to London is possible from Amsterdam and Rotterdam.
 You check in at the Eurostar Departures Terminal: your tickets, luggage and passport are checked.
 Your ticket/fare determines how long in advance you should check in, this is stated at the top of your Eurostar ticket:

-- Standard Premier (1st class) and Standard (2nd class): no later than 30 minutes before departure at all stations.
+- Plus (1st class) and Standard (2nd class): check in closes 30 minutes before departure at all stations.

 Be on time at ypur departure station